zoltan-nz/library-app/README.md

 Select the number with `ember#2.0 which resolved to 2.0.2 and is required by library-app`, in this case the answer is `!3` and hit enter. (`2.0.2` could be different, because there could be newer version later.)

-Launch or relaunch your application with `ember server` or with `ember s` and check the verision number in browser console.
+Launch or relaunch your application with `ember server` or with `ember s` and check the version number in browser console.

 ### Turn on a couple of debugging option